 - Shareholder primacy, the view that firms should be managed in the interest of shareholders.
 He has shown that shareholder primacy is ethically legitimate, but that it imposes on managers and shareholders more stringent ethical obligations than typically acknowledged.

 - Socratic ignorance, the view that the highest form of human wisdom consists in the recognition of one’s ignorance about the most important human questions.
 He has been exploring what Socratic ignorance may have to offer to fields such as artificial intelligence, leadership, and the future of work.

 - Empirically informed approaches to virtue ethics.
 He has been exploring notions of virtue and human excellence that do justice to the empirical results from social psychology, behavioral economics, clinical psychology, and organizational behavior.

-Professor Mejia won the Society of Business Ethics Founders’ Award in 2016 and received two teaching awards at the University of Chicago in 2012 and 2015.
+Professor Mejia won the Fordham’s Distinguished Research Award for Junior Faculty in 2021, the Business Ethics Quarterly Outstanding Article Award in 2019, the Society of Business Ethics Founders’ Award in 2016 and received two teaching awards at the University of Chicago in 2012 and 2015.